zcyisiee/SyncPDF/README.md

 - `--openai`: Use OpenAI for translation (default: False)
 - `--custom-system-prompt`: Custom system prompt for translation.
 - `--add-formula-placehold-hint`: Add formula placeholder hint for translation.
 (Currently not recommended, it may affect translation quality, default: False)
+- `--pool-max-workers`: Maximum number of worker threads for internal task processing pools.
+If not specified, defaults to QPS value.
+This parameter directly sets the worker count, replacing previous QPS-based dynamic calculations.

 > [!TIP]
 >